SteveJustin1963/tec-SCOPE/README.md

 ### mount
-- alt and azimuth (x and y) are friction coupled, convert to gears and bearing support
+- alt (up down) and azimuth (side to side) lets say x and y, are friction coupled, convert this to gears and bearing support
-- we need 2 motors and 2 encoders
+- we need to add 2 motors and 2 encoders
-- the dobson needs to be modified so movement is made on shafts and gears
-- reduction gears; use foot massage motor with its gear drive and double shaft
+- where to get a free motor with a reduction gear? hack one out of a thrown out foot massager, its motor is 24v and has a worm drive shaft coming out each side
+- for the az motor need somthing else as we have no rooom under the mount
+-

 ![image](https://github.com/user-attachments/assets/f66e2597-9af3-4984-bb4c-550e19ec3681)